The Reform Solitary Confinement Act

 -

-Bring certain RIDOC policies under the purview of the Rhode Island Administrative Procedures Act, allowing for public comment and increased transparency
+Bring key RIDOC policies under the Rhode Island Administrative Procedures Act, ensuring public input, accountability, and transparency in how confinement policies are developed and implemented.

-It's time for Rhode Island to end long-term solitary confinement.
+It’s time for Rhode Island to join them and end the use of long-term solitary confinement.

-See our fact sheet on the Reform Solitary Confinement Act and testimony from directly impacted individuals here
+Learn more: See our Fact Sheet on the Reform Solitary Confinement Act and read testimony from directly impacted individuals [here].